top of page

 (and how does contemporary composer Dominique Dupray approach it ?)

-Contemporary atonal music is often perceived as complex, even confusing.
+Contemporary atonal music is often perceived as complex, even bewildering.
 Yet, it rests on a clear intention: to break free from the traditional tonal system in order to explore other forms of sonic organization.

 In classical tonal music, works are structured around a stable harmonic center (a key).
 Musical tensions generally seek resolution.
 Contemporary atonal music, however, is no longer organized around a single center.
 It explores unstable balances, prolonged tensions, and contrasts of timbre and rhythm.